YueGuo-sysu/YueGuo-sysu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
 Hi!
-I am currently an undergraduate student at Southwest University (SWU), where I researched NeRF (Neural Radiance Fields) and low-level vision tasks.
-I’ve recently been admitted to Sun Yat-sen University (SYSU) as a postgraduate student, 2025 fall, where I will focus on LLMs for software engineering.
+I am currently an undergraduate student at Southwest University (SWU), where I researched NeRFs (Neural Radiance Fields) and low-level vision tasks.
+I’ve recently been admitted to Sun Yat-sen University (SYSU) as a postgraduate student, 2025 fall, where I will focus on LLMs (Large-Language Models) for software engineering.

 I am very interested in **3D vision and LLMs**, and I believe these two fields will be essential foundations for AGI.
 I look forward to their more advanced combinations in the coming years!